Carla MacLeod: Hockey Canada

-Her career as a defenseman for the national team began in 2003 with a silver win in the Four Nations Cup.
+Her career as a defenceman for the national team began in 2003 with a silver win in the Four Nations Cup.
 In 2004, she played to a gold medal in the Four Nations Cup.
 In 2005, MacLeod made her world championship debut in 2005.
 She had been cut from the world championship team for two consecutive years before that.
 MacLeod would win silver at the 2005 IIHF Women's World Hockey Championship.
 In 2006, she played in the Winter Olympics in Turin, where she was named as a tournament all-star, and in the 2006 Four Nations Cup, where Canada won gold.
 In 2007, she played in the IIHF Women's World Hockey Championship, where Canada won its ninth world's gold medal.
 Prior to joining the national women's team, MacLeod was on the National Under-22 team from 1999-2003.